 Hebrew (HBR)

 HBR 101.
-Introduction to Modern Hebrew.3 Credits.
+Elementary Modern Hebrew I.3 Credits.

 This is an introductory course in modern Hebrew.
 Students begin to achieve basic proficiency in reading, writing, speaking and comprehending modern Hebrew.
 Culture is integrated with language using a wide variety of sources.
 Students are introduced to the Hebrew alphabet and use Hebrew script.
 They learn elementary conversational skills and basic Hebrew grammar.